-There was a restaurant in LA where I used to eat breakfast, frequently.
-I'd get the corner table and, if I didn't have a business meeting, I'd spread out the morning newspapers just like I was at home.
+There was a restaurant in LA where I used to eat breakfast.
+I'd get the corner table and, if I didn't have a business meeting, I'd spread out the morning newspapers just like I did at home.

 I didn't have to order, I always ate the same thing.
 The staff–whoever was on duty, usually a woman named Kathy–knew to bring coffee, orange juice, and a dish they called, Eggs Wolferman.